 We are a diverse team from all walks of life, all over the world, working as one.

-Sara works in public health informatics as a consultant for the Gates Foundation and is highly passionate about infectious disease epidemiology.
-She is interested in engaged Buddhist practice, and cats.
+Sara works in public health informatics as a consultant and is highly passionate about engaged Buddhist practice, infectious disease epidemiology, and cats.

 Amar is a creative director and web developer.
 He took the Bodhisattva Vow when he realized the interdependence and impermanence of all things.
 Now he honors that Vow every day by serving all beings with his skills.

 Yi-Ling is an archaeologist from Taiwan, researching ancient environmental pollution.
 She practices meditation at the DDM St. Louis Branch and enjoys meditation retreats in the tradition of Chan/Zen.

 Greg joins Dharma Relief from his farm in Northwest Oregon.
 He has been studying Buddhism and meditation for the last ten years, five of which were spent practicing residentially.